ProxLock/proxlock-ios/README.md

 A Swift package that provides a secure and easy networking layer for proxying API requests through [ProxLock's](https://proxlock.dev) service.

+To see ProxLock in action, check out our [Demo App](https://github.com/ProxLock/ProxLock-Demo)!

 ## Requirements

 - **Swift**: 6.2 or later